 East German Table Lamp

-Materials: Black painted round metal disc base with a chromed metal (iron) tube on top.
+Materials: Black painted round metal disc base.
+Chromed metal (iron) tube on top, made of two parts.
 Plastic perforated lid.
 Folded fabric globe lampshade with plastic rims.
 Bakelite E27 socket.

 Height: 34 cm / 13.38”